 Ryan believes you deserve a federal government that is responsible with taxpayer money.
 He knows there is a real cost to servicing the debt and in a few years the interest paid on the national debt will rise to $34 billion per year.

 Ryan knows that there can be no true and lasting reconciliation without financial reconciliation.
 He wants to empower Indigenous communities to share in the wealth that Canada is so capable of creating.

 Ryan lives with his husband and their dog (Meatball!) in downtown Toronto.
 He knows that creating safer and more inclusive spaces for LGBTQ2 people in Canada happens in our homes, workplaces, and in our own communities through the conversations that we have every day.

-Make a donation to support the Toronto Centre Electoral District Association and help built the funds needed for the next election
+Make a donation to support the Toronto Centre Electoral District Association to directly support campaigns in our riding

 Cabbagetown Resident's Association Debate

 AIDS Walk for Life in support of the AIDS Committee of Toronto (ACT)